Skip to content

 • receive feedback from your peers and tutor to refine your work.

-Classroom discussions and critiques will be combined with a variety of practical exercises.
+Expect classroom discussions and critiques, combined with a variety of practical exercises.

 • Components of a scene